hasura/ndc-rest-schema/README.md

 - `merge`: [RFC7396](https://tools.ietf.org/html/rfc7396) JSON merge patch.
 - `json6902`: [RFC6902](https://datatracker.ietf.org/doc/html/rfc6902) JSON patch.

 Patches can be applied before (`--patch-before`) and after (`--patch-after`) the conversion.
+The value accepts a list of paths, separated by comma.
+Each path can be a file, folder or URL.
 The pre-hook is useful for applying against raw documents such OpenAPI, and the post-hook patches are applied against the output schema.

 > [!NOTE]
 > You must convert slashes in paths to `~1` or the RFC6902 JSON patch will confuses them with [JSON Pointer reference tokens](https://datatracker.ietf.org/doc/html/rfc6901).